Vehicle fire blocking all lanes of NB I-65 north of Lebanon

 INDIANAPOLIS (WISH) — A vehicle fire has closed all lanes of northbound I-65 north of Lebanon, the Indiana Department of Transportation says.

 Police are blocking northbound I-65 between Blubaugh Avenue and County Line Road, about 7 miles north of Lebanon.
-The closure is expected to last until 8:30 a.m., according to INDOT.
+Traffic is being diverted off the interstate at U.S. 52.

 No other information was immediately available.